 Civil service staff who leave the University with 10 or more years of service and 200 or more hours of vacation have their payout deposited into an individual, tax-free account called a Health Care Savings Plan (HCSP).
 Money in the HCSP can be used to reimburse post-employment health expenses.

 Employees who leave University employment with fewer years of service or hours of remaining vacation are entitled to be paid for unused vacation.

-An employee who voluntarily resigns will receive pay for unused, accumulated vacation, provided he or she submits written notice of resignation to the assigned supervisor at least two calendar weeks prior to the effective date of resignation.
+An employee who voluntarily resigns will receive pay for unused, accumulated vacation, provided the employee submits written notice of resignation to the assigned supervisor at least two calendar weeks prior to the effective date of resignation.

 When a faculty or P&A staff member has worked 67% time or greater for 11 months, any unused vacation days (up to the maximum of one year’s accumulation of 22 days) may be paid out when the employee ends University employment.

 Access to MyU